What is Microservices Architecture in Cloud Computing

 • Media content

-Images and video assets can be stored in a scalable object storage system and provided directly to web or mobile using microservices architecture.
+Images and video assets can be stored in a scalable object storage system and provided directly to the web or mobile using a microservices architecture.

 • Transactions and bills

-Payment processing and ordering can be split as discrete units of service, allowing payments to be accepted even if invoicing is not functional.
+Payment processing and ordering can be split as discrete service units, allowing payments to be accepted even if invoicing is not functional.

 • Processing of data